contactandyc/another-c-library/2_timing.md

   free(s);
 ```

 At the beginning of the program, there were a few `#include` statements.  `#include` effectively copies the contents of the filename into the current program.
-In order to use functions like `malloc`, `strcpy`, and `free`, the proper file must be included.
+To use functions like `malloc`, `strcpy`, and `free`, the proper file must be included.
 Files with a suffix ".h" are called header files and typically define how to call a function.

 ```c
 #include <stdio.h>